Find accredited care centers that participate in the PHA Registry with our interactive map.

 PHA accredits two types of PH Care Centers:

 Is a PH center staffed by experienced physicians and team members, with an emphasis on coordinated, high-quality care and close follow-up.
-RCPs must demonstrate experience with oral and inhaled PH therapies.
+RCPs must demonstrate proficiency with non-parenteral therapies.
 They are also required to collaborate with an accredited CCC by referring patients who may benefit from services not available at the RCP, such as advanced medications or participation in clinical research.

 PHA accreditation signifies that a pulmonary hypertension program meets a set of criteria established by PH experts.
 These criteria are based on current diagnosis and treatment guidelines, with input from physicians, allied health care professionals and PHA leadership.
 An accredited center has demonstrated its ability to accurately diagnose PH, including differentiating Group 1 (PAH) and Group 4 (CTEPH) from other forms of PH, and thoroughly manage patients using appropriate targeted therapies.
 The criteria require centers to evaluate all types of PH patients using published diagnostic algorithms, standards of care and consensus guidelines.